Skip to content

 neograph check my_pipeline.py --config '{"node_id": "test", "project_root": "/tmp"}'

-For configs that contain non-serializable objects (rate limiters, database pools), point --setup at a Python file that exports a get_check_config() function:
+For configs that contain non-serializable objects (rate limiters, database pools), point --setup at a Python file.
+The module can export these functions:

 check_config.py